EIPIofficial/Simext/README.md

-This environment is a basic and plain model of context.
+This environment is a basic and plain model for context.